brunosilva/bruno-landingpage-js/README.md

 Create landing page using only javscript.
 All elements were created using javascript

-Obs: This layout is from bootcamp and some frined of UX/UI who created.
-I only using to easyly my learning.
+Obs: This layout is from bootcamp and friends of UX/UI who created.
+I only using to easyly my learning, but i was in team of this people who created the layout

 ### 1° stage